MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 ## Turn Tamper Protection on (or off) for your organization with Intune

 If you are part of your organization's security team, the ability to turn Tamper Protection on (or off) for your organization in the Microsoft 365 Device Management portal (Intune) is now in preview.
-"In preview" means this feature is rolling out to customers who are participating in the [Windows Insider Program for Business](https://docs.microsoft.com/windows-insider/at-work-pro/).
+"In preview" means this feature is rolling out to business customers who have [Microsoft Defender ATP](../microsoft-defender-atp/whats-new-in-microsoft-defender-atp.md) and who have agreed to participate in the preview program.
 As a preview feature, the following applies:

 *Some information in this section relates to prereleased product that might be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.*